AxizDesign/LeShade/README.md

 	</div>
 </div>

-LeShade is a Linux GUI application for installing and managing [ReShade](https://reshade.me/) — a popular post-processing injector that adds effects such as ambient occlusion, depth of field, and color correction to games.
-It automates the download of ReShade, its injection into a game’s directory, and clean per-game uninstallation.
-The project originated as a university assignment and has since grown into a fully-featured tool.
-The [old README](https://github.com/Ishidawg/LeShade/blob/main/OLD-README.md) provides additional background.
+LeShade is a Linux GUI tool for installing and managing [ReShade](https://reshade.me/) — a popular post-processing injector that adds effects such as ambient occlusion, depth of field, and color correction to games.
+It handles downloading ReShade, injecting it into a game’s directory, and uninstalling everything cleanly on a per-game basis.
+The project started as a university assignment and has grown from there.
+The [old README](https://github.com/Ishidawg/LeShade/blob/main/OLD-README.md) provides the full backstory.

 **Features:**
 - Common API support *(DX9, DX10, DX11, DX12, OpenGL)*